syntasso/workshop/using-multiple-promises/README.md

 # How does Kratix work?
 ...

-Now that you know more about how Kratix works, let's deploy a web app that uses multiple Kratix promises.
+Now that you know more about how Kratix works, let's deploy a web app that uses multiple Kratix Promises.

 <br>
 <hr>